 Are you an adult or teen?

 Do you suspect that your feelings and behaviors involve autism?
-Many people who have milder forms of autism go undiagnosed until adulthood.
+Many people who have autism with lower support needs go undiagnosed until adulthood.
 Find out more in our "Adult Autism Diagnosis Tool Kit: A guide for identifying autism in adults and figuring out what comes next".Download the Adult Tool Kit